reindexer

 }

-follower1 in this case will still have follower-role, hovewer it also gets nodes config to replicate data:
+follower1 in this case will still have follower-role, however it also gets nodes config to replicate data:

 {